ryan-mooore/data201/report.md

 sales.
 Higher album ratings are associated with increased sales, highlighting the influence of critical acclaim on commercial success.

+### What era has the most critically acclaimed albums?

+The critical acclaim of albums varied heavily throughout the decades.
+Albums from the 1970s and 1990s stood out with record-high ratings.
+The 1970s, often referred to as the "Golden Age of Rock," witnessed the strongest period of musical innovation, while the 1990s marked the rise of alternative and grunge music, both contributing to the high ratings and critical acclaim of albums from these times.

+### What makes an album critically acclaimed?

+The word cloud analysis of album descriptors highlighted that terms like 'melodic,' 'energetic,' 'passionate,' 'rhythmic,' 'melancholic,' 'instrumental,' and 'atmospheric' are common descriptors of highly-rated albums.
+This indicates that the musical characteristics and emotional depth of an album play a crucial role in its critical acclaim.

+### In Summary: What makes an album succesful?

 We can conclude that a successful album can be achieved through the fusion of receiving high critical acclaim, being released in an era marked by musical experimentation, containing specific musical attributes such as melodic and